Paola2233/Artificial-Intelligence-Course/README.md

 # Artificial Intelligence A-Z 2024: Build 7 AI + LLM & ChatGPT course notes

 This repository contains the Jupyter notebooks I developed while taking the **Artificial Intelligence A-Z 2024: Build 7 AI + LLM & ChatGPT** course on Udemy.
-The notebooks include my personal notes, code snippets, and solutions to the exercises provided in the course.
-They serve as a comprehensive reference for revisiting key concepts and techniques in artificial intelligence.
+The notebooks include my personal notes and they serve as a comprehensive reference for revisiting key concepts and techniques in artificial intelligence.

 ## Course Overview